datasphere-oss/Alfred/README.md

 # Alfred
-Alfred is the high performance realtime rule computing engine focus on the Financial world.
+Alfred is the high performance realtime traffic computing engine focus on the V2X world.

 ## Architecture